CamilleBC/CamilleBC.github.io/_doc/android_tutorial/0.1/fragments/walkthrough.md

 title: Walkthrough
 date: 2019-04-20
 sections:
-  - 00 Empty Project (clone on Github)
+  - 00 Empty Project solution
-  - 011 Launch a fragment clone on Github
+  - 011 Launch a fragment solution
-  - 012 Communicate between the fragments and the activities
+  - 012 Communicate between the fragments and the activities solution
-  - 013 Manipulate fragments
+  - 013 Manipulate fragments solution
-  - 014 Send the data to fragments
+  - 014 Send the data to fragments solution
 ---
 <details>